YinHK-gameDev/unity-learn/assets/AssetBundles/README.md

 This way you can make your main project as small as a single "boot" scene with some DLLs and AssetBundles.

+> A recommended, and more user friendly, alternative is to use the Addressables package.

 ### What’s in an AssetBundle?
 ​